frctl/fractal/docs/view-templates.md

 <button id="my-button" class="primary action"></button>
 ```

 > Note that the `classNames` property could be called anything you like - classNames is just an example!
-The property name in the template just needs to match the property name in the variant configuration object.
+The property name in the template just needs to match the property name in the `variant.props` object.

 The value of a dynamic attribute is evaluated as JavaScript in a sandbox environment that only has access to the variant object itself.
 This means that you can use any javascript expressions in attributes too, if you like: